akrlowicz/ai-thesis-help/README.md

-# Limitations
+# Future work and limitations

+Would be nice if there is possibility to integrate with Zotero to import papers, provide some interface and query the file by the paper title instead of file name.
+Possibly to test open-source models e.g. llama2/3 provided by Ollama.
 With growing number of papers it will become slower.
-Tool routing is implemented to aid in this shortcoming.

-# Future work

-Would be nice if there is possibility to integrate with Zotero to import papers, provide some interface and query the file by the paper title instead of file name.
-Possibly to test open-source models e.g. llama2/3 provided by Ollama
+The file `simple_agent.py` is a baseline without routing between the papers.